sebbycake/anywhr_data_challenge/README.md

 Download `destinations_scraper.py` and store it in a convenient local directory.

+## Executing the Python file

-Change directory to the one where the Python file is located and run the following code:
+Open command-line system, and change directory to the one where the Python file is located.

+Enter the following command:

 `python destinations_scraper.py`